Long Term Care Insurance

 The first time that James Daoust, Jr. visited his clients, Joe and Theresa Mollicone, the couple rolled out a tray of cannolis.
 James became their insurance professional and over the next three decades sampled countless Italian specialties in the couple’s home.
 “He got hooked on Italian desserts,” Theresa says.

-In the early years, James had helped the Mollicones with retirement plans as well as life, disability and health insurance, all of which they had to address on their own because each was self-employed.
+In the early years, James had helped the Mollicones with many kinds of insurance, all of which they had to address on their own because each was self-employed.
 Joe owned an excavation business, and Theresa ran a clothing boutique.

 Less than six months later, Joe suffered a massive stroke that left him paralyzed on the right side and unable to speak.
 Three months after the stroke, the long-term care insurance policy started paying the maximum daily benefit and has been just enough to cover the cost of caring for Joe in their home.